 It doesn’t take much of a journey of self-knowledge for me to realise that’s what I am.

 This is a show about a revelation that I had.
-That ideas and reality are different things and we get into so much trouble trying to turn ideas into reality because we don’t really admit this.
+That ideas and reality are different things.
+And we get into so much trouble trying to turn ideas into reality because we don’t really admit this.

 Why me?

 Since I was a teenager, I have fantasised about being a writer.
 And I’ve written things.
 But, you know, life got in the way.
 I studied English Literature at university because I liked poetry, but, for me, having to write essays about poetry is like having to submit a form to the government for permission to have sex.
+Or even worse, a having to submit a form to the government after you’ve had sex.
+Describing the sex.
 And then – actually around about the same time that I discovered non-government sanctioned sex – I discovered philosophy.
+I found a subject that I could study that didn’t feel like it was killing what loved to be studying it.

 And then just recently I actually wrote a book.
 And then even more recently I found a publisher for my book!